Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/core-java-interview-questions.md

 * However, they are equal in terms of content (s1.equals(s2) is true) because both strings contain the same characters, "Hello".
 * Always use .equals() to compare string content rather than ==, which checks reference equality.

+## Q. String.intern() method explain what is it and also explain what threat can it cause in a microservice application if it is not used wisely ?.

+* The String.intern() method in Java is used to store a string in the String Pool (a special memory area in the heap).
+If the string already exists in the pool, it returns the reference to the existing string; otherwise, it adds the string to the pool.
+This helps save memory by reusing immutable strings.

+* Threat in Microservices: In a microservice application, excessive use of String.intern() can lead to memory pressure because the String Pool resides in the heap and is not garbage collected until the JVM shuts down.
+If large numbers of unique strings are interned (e.g., dynamic user inputs, IDs, or logs), it can cause OutOfMemoryError or degrade performance due to heap exhaustion.
+This is particularly dangerous in high-traffic microservices where strings are frequently created and interned.
+Use String.intern() cautiously, only for frequently reused strings, and avoid interned strings for dynamic or unpredictable data.